letiendat198/CBZMangaUtilities/README.md

   <summary>Fixed</summary>

 - ~~Pages become unordered in group dictionary, resulting in unordered list view~~
+- ~~If 2 files are the same and in the same batch of workers, file_dict of 1 file may not be ready to edit in case of needing to edit its group.
+Although mostly non-lethal but racing is not pleasant.
+Need to look into this~~ (Use try/except to catch this and wait 1 second for other threads to finish first then try again)
 </details>

 - Front image highlight when clicked will obscure images in the back
 - If group status changed but group list view has already been initiated then images highlight won't update accordingly

 ## License
 ```